rollschild/kilo/README.md

 # kilo, the minimal text editor

+Project status: finished & fully working; probably will not receive further updates, except for bug fixes.

 ## Overview

 kilo is a minimal (1200 soc) yet somewhat full-featured text editor.
 It supports basic editing, (incremental) searching, creating new files, syntax highlighting, and many more.